humdrum-tools/humdrum-documentation/guide/ch14/index.md

    | rid -GLId | stats
 ```

-The **extract** command has been added to ensure that we only process
+The <span class="tool">extract</span> command has been added to ensure that we only process
 [`**MIDI`](/rep/MIDI) data; the **grep** command
-ensures that possible barlines are eliminated, and the **rid** command
+ensures that possible barlines are eliminated, and the <span class="tool">rid</span> command
 eliminates comments and interpretations prior to passing the data to the
 **stats** command.